 1. Reduces Inflammation

-Patchouli oil has the ability to fight inflammation in the body, which makes it a natural remedy for inflammatory conditions such as arthritis and gout.
-The oil can also help heal external inflammation, caused by skin infections or irritations.
+Patchouli oil has the ability to fight inflammation in the body.
+This makes it a natural remedy for inflammatory conditions such as arthritis and gout.
+Furthermore, the oil can also help heal external inflammation, caused by, for example, skin infections or irritations.
 (2) Rub 5 drops of patchouli essential oil into your hands and massage the inflamed areas.
+You can also add a few drops of patchouli oil to a relaxing warm bath.
+However, if you choose to use this method to fight inflammation, be sure to follow it up with a cold compress.
+Heat helps pain, but it can also make inflammation worse.
+Icing the affected area after your bath will help remedy this issue, enabling you to still enjoy your medicinal bath.

 2. Relieves Depression

-Patchouli essential oil is commonly used in aromatherapy for its antidepressant properties.
+Essential oils in general are fantastic for improving mood.
+Patchouli essential oil in particular is commonly used in aromatherapy for its antidepressant properties.
 When inhaled, the oil encourages the release of serotonin and dopamine to reduce feelings of anger, anxiety and anxiousness.
 Diffuse the oil at home or add 10 drops to a warm bath to relieve anxiety.
+You may also want to look into using patchouli oil in an essential oil necklace.
+Doing so will enable you to have this scent available to you all day long in the form of a fashionable piece of jewelry.

 3. Prevents Infections

 The natural antiseptic properties of patchouli oil work to kill fungi that can cause an infection in cuts or sores.
-(3) If you are battling athlete’s foot or another fungal infection, rub 2-3 drops of patchouli essential oil onto the affected area.
+(3) For example, if you are battling athlete’s foot or another fungal infection, you can use patchouli oil to help kill it in no time.
+Rub 2-3 drops of patchouli essential oil onto the affected area.

 4. Strengthens Skin and Hair